srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 Now that we have create our alert, we should configure the environment we need for the device siumulation we will use to trigger the alert.

-### Exercise 5: Simulating the Sensors
+### Exercise 4: Simulating the Sensors

 As part of the asset-tracking scenario, we need to have devices that simulate the tags that will be used to track the assets during transportation.
 As each device is activated, it should use automatic device provisioning to connect to the Iot solution and start sending telemetry.
-In order to automatically connect, each device will need its own X509 certificate that is part of a chain to the root certificate used to create a group enrollment.
+In order to automatically connect, each device will need its own X.509 certificate that is part of a chain to the root certificate used to create a group enrollment.

-In this task, we will verify the existing environment, perform any necessary setup, generate 10 device certificates, and configure a console application that will simulate the 10 devices.
+In this exercise, you will verify the existing environment, perform any necessary setup, generate 10 device certificates, and configure a console application that will simulate the 10 devices.

-#### Task 1: Verify Environment

-In **Lab 6-Automatic Enrollment of Devices in DPS** you configured DPS to use X509 resources.
-If you still have that configuration available, that will shortcut a few steps.
-However, if you did not complete the lab, make sure you check every step below.
+> **Note**: In lab 6 of this course (**Lab 6-Automatic Enrollment of Devices in DPS**) you configured DPS to use X.509 resources.
+If you still have that configuration available, that will shortcut a few steps in the tasks below.
+If you did not complete lab 6, make sure you complete every step below.

-#### Task 2: Verify DPS Configuration
+#### Task 1: Verify DPS Configuration

 1. In your browser, navigate to the [Azure Portal](https://portal.azure.com/) and login to your subscription.